Bangladesh International School, Dammam: Hosting of Cambridge International Examinations

 Bangladesh International School Dammam has been hosting IGCSE and AS/A Level Cambridge International Examinations and has been a Cambridge Affiliate school since 2015.
 It is an official IELTS test and training center and also hosts Cambridge primary and upper secondary checkpoint exams.

+Since March 2024, the school is also an approved Pearson Edexcel examinations center, hosting IGCSE, A Levels, iPrimary and iLower Secondary exams.

 Achievements

 Inter-school achievements

 In 2016, BISD participated in the Interschool Speech Competition along with Inspire Academy, Manarat, and other Dammam-based schools.
-BISD took second placed, which was secured by a Grade IX pupil.
+BISD came in second place, secured by a Grade IX pupil.

 IGCSE exams

 At the 2006 British Council annual awards ceremony, Muhammad Ehsanul Hoque was honored for achieving first place in mathematics and economics at A Level.
 Akil Muhammad Habibullah was ranked first in chemistry at O Level.

 At the graduation ceremony in May 2007, Arab News announced in 2006 the school had a 100 percent success rate for students in their final examinations.

 In 2011, Fahim Abdullah, who had been a pupil at the school since 2000, got top marks in the IGCSE and GCE A Levels and received three awards: Top in the World in Additional Mathematics and Mathematics (without coursework), and Top in Dammam in Physics in International General Certificate of Secondary Education examination.

-Maleeha Choudhury, who had been a pupil since 1998, also achieved Best Across Four Cambridge A Levels, and Top in Saudi Arabia in Chemistry.
-She is currently a student of Medicine at Batterjee Medical College in Jeddah.
+Maleeha Choudhury, who had been a pupil since 1998, also achieved Best Across Four Cambridge A Levels and Top in Saudi Arabia in Chemistry.
+She is currently a student of medicine at Batterjee Medical College in Jeddah.

 In 2018, Abdullah bin Joynal, got Top in the world for General Mathematics in IGCSE.
-As a result, he received a free scholarship from the school.
+As a result, he was granted a scholarship from the school.